mrh929/magisk-wifiadb/README.md

 # Magisk

-A magisk module to enable WiFi Adb on boot.
+A magisk module to enable WiFi ADB on boot.

 ## Usage